Creighton Preparatory School: Refugee program

 Creighton Prep was one of the first Omaha schools to establish a refugee sponsorship program led by student volunteers, with Prep students sponsoring approximately 3 families annually.
 This program is in place due to Nebraska's policies on accepting large numbers of refugees per capita annually, relative to other states.
 In 2016, Nebraska took in more refugees than any other state, numbering at 1441.
 This had led to the formation of a relocation aid and resettling service program headed by Creighton Prep, in conjunction with local schools and Lutheran Family Services.
-Additionally, Prep has integrated a Conflict and Refugee course into its International Studies program, headed by Katy Salznam who previously worked for the United Nations High Commissioner for Refugees in Geneva, Switzerland.
+Additionally, Prep has integrated a Conflict and Refugee course into its International Studies program, headed by Katy Salzman who previously worked for the United Nations High Commissioner for Refugees in Geneva, Switzerland.
 In line with Creighton Prep's service requirements for graduation, this program involves tutoring refugees in English and volunteering at Yates Community Center, a Bhutanese immigrant center.